Bob Mould: In popular culture

 On September 29, 2005, Mould's song "Circles" was included on the TV series The O.C.

 Mould appeared on an episode of Independent Film Channel's The Henry Rollins Show on June 15, 2007.

 On November 21, 2011, musicians such as Dave Grohl, Britt Daniel and Jessica Dobson of Spoon, Craig Finn and Tad Kubler of The Hold Steady, Randy Randall and Dean Allen Spunt of No Age, Margaret Cho, Jason Narducy, Jon Wurster of Superchunk, and Ryan Adams came together at the Walt Disney Concert Hall and played songs from Mould's career.
 During the concert, Mould discussed his then-forthcoming album Silver Age, involving Jason Narducy and drummer Jon Wurster (of Superchunk), and a limited tour of Sugar's debut album Copper Blue.

 Mould has been honored with two stars on the outside mural of the Minneapolis nightclub First Avenue, one for his solo work and one for Hüsker Dü.
 The stars recognize performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis", according to journalist Steve Marsh.

+Mould's 2014 song 'I Don't Know You Anymore' serves as the theme music for the Section 10 Podcast.
+The podcast originally used a cover version performed by Josh Kantor, the longtime organist at Fenway Park.
+This was later replaced by a rendition of the song performed by a fan of the podcast.